OpenTermsArchive/contrib-versions/Coursera/Privacy Policy.md

 *   How We Use the Information
 *   External Links
 *   Retention of Personally Identifiable Information
-*   Confidentiality &.
-Security of Personally Identifiable Information
+*   Confidentiality and Security of Your Personally Identifiable Information
 *   Updating or Deleting Your Personally Identifiable Information
 *   Questions, Suggestions and Complaints
 *   California Privacy Rights
 *   International Privacy Practices
 *   Changing Our Privacy Policy
-*   No Information from Children Under 13
+*   No Information From Children Under 13

 Purpose and who we are

 The purpose of this Privacy Policy is to describe how Coursera, Inc. ("Coursera," "us," "we," or "our") collects, uses and shares information about you through our online interfaces (e.g., websites and mobile applications) owned and controlled by us, including www.coursera.org (collectively referred to herein as the "Site").
 Please read this notice carefully to understand what we do.
 If you do not understand any aspects of our Privacy Policy, please feel free to contact us at privacy@coursera.org.
 Your use of our Site is also governed by our Terms of Use.

 Coursera, Inc. is a Delaware corporation with a principal place of business at 381 E. Evelyn Ave., Mountain View, CA 94041.
 If you reside or are located in the European Economic Area ("EEA") Coursera is the data controller of all Personally Identifiable Information (as defined below) collected via the Site and of certain Personally Identifiable Information collected from third parties, as set out in this Privacy Policy.

 What Information this Privacy Policy Covers

 This Privacy Policy covers information we collect from you through our Site.
 Some of our Site’s functionality can be used without revealing any Personally Identifiable Information, though for features or services related to the Online Courses, Personally Identifiable Information is required.
 In order to access certain features and benefits on our Site, you may need to submit, or we may collect,

 **"Personally Identifiable Information"** (i.e., information that can be used to identify you).
 Personally Identifiable Information can include information such as your name and email address, among other things.
 If you reside or are located in the EEA, it can also include your IP address or device identifier.
 You are responsible for ensuring the accuracy of the Personally Identifiable Information you submit to Coursera.
 Inaccurate information may affect your ability to use the Site, the information you receive when using the Site, and our ability to contact you.
-For example, your email address should be kept current because that is one of the primary manners in which we communicate with you.

-What You Agree to by Using Our Site
+For example, your email address should be kept current because that is one of the primary manners in which we communicate with you.What You Agree to by Using Our Site

 We consider that the legal bases for using your personal information as set out in this privacy policy are as follows: